Mill Creek High School

 Mill Creek High School is a high school in Hoschton, Georgia, United States.
-It serves the unincorporated area of Hamilton Mill, Gwinnett County, a suburb of Atlanta, as well as Braselton.
-It also serves unincorporated areas (not city limits) such as zip codes 30548, 30019, 30542, 30517 and 30519.
-It has 3,997 students, and the most recent attendance counts have named it the largest school in Georgia.
-It is fed only by Frank N. Osborne Middle School, as Glenn C. Jones Middle School now feeds into Seckinger High School, opened in 2022.
+It serves the area of Hamilton Mill, Gwinnett County, a suburb of Atlanta, as well as the Gwinnett County portion of Braselton.
+It also serves unincorporated areas such as zip codes 30548, 30019, 30542, 30517 and 30519.
+Before the opening of Seckinger High school in Fall 2022, it had 3,997 students.
+Some of the most recent attendance counts have named it one of the largest schools in Georgia.
+It is fed only by Frank N. Osborne Middle School, as Glenn C. Jones Middle School now feeds into Seckinger High School.

-Mill Creek was named for the 4th consecutive year as one of the schools in the top 5% in the country with regard to academics and test results.

-In August 2004, Mill Creek opened with 2,500 students.
-It now enrolls a little under 4,000 students, and 292 staff members.
-It has 53 trailers around the school to provide enough space for its many students.
-By 2018 the school, which had 3,724 students that year, had been consistently the largest high school in Georgia by student population.
+In August 2004, Mill Creek opened with 2,538 students.
+It now enrolls around 3,000 students, and around 292 staff members.
+By 2018, the school had 3,724 students and was consistently named the largest high school in Georgia by student population.

-Mill Creek has over 100 student clubs.

-Yearbook

-The Mill Creek yearbook, The Accipiter, is a member of the National Scholastic Press Association and the Computer Press Association.
+Mill Creek was named for the fourth consecutive year as one of the schools in the top 5% in the country with regard to academics and test results.

+Mill Creek has 70 student clubs.
+The schools largest and most successful club is DECA, a prominent organization in Georgia that prepares students for careers in marketing, finance, hospitality, and management through leadership activities, competitive events, and networking opportunities.